Table of Contents

 What’s Notable for Buyers:

-- The majority of homes sold were in the $200,000 to $299,000 range. (high competition) The largest number of listings are in the $300,000 to 399,000 price range.
+- The majority of homes sold were in the $300,000 to $399,000 range. (higher competition for buyers) The largest number of listings are also in the $300,000 to 399,000 price range (higher competition for sellers)

 What’s Notable for Frederick Sellers:

 These statistics are not guaranteed but are considered accurate.

 Contact Chris Highland to see homes for sale in Frederick Md.
 We are here to help you navigate through this currently challenging market.